LGBTQIA+ Therapy in St. Petersburg, FL

 Trauma and past experiences

 Trauma that settled into your body and is still there.
 Past experiences that interrupted your relationship with yourself, with your identity, with your sense of safety.
-The particular wounds that rejection, erasure, or harm in spaces that were supposed to hold you can leave behind.
+The particular wounds that rejection, erasure, or harm in spaces that should have held you can leave behind.
 This work goes slowly and carefully, at the pace your nervous system can hold.

 Religious or family wounds